 Why so fastidious?
-There are a lot of mildews, rots, chemical reactions and more in the world of agriculture and so, to limit the chances of spoilage, you clean.
-And yes, wine making is part of this agricultural world, just rather glorified beyond the likes of, say, wheat growing for cereal, possibly because you have to do rather more to get to the complete product.
+There are a lot of mildews, rots, chemical reactions and more in the world of agriculture.
+And so, to limit the chances of spoilage, you clean.
+And yes, wine making is part of this agricultural world.
+Just rather glorified beyond the likes of, say, wheat growing for cereal.
+Possibly because you have to do rather more to get to the complete product.

 So cleaning is what Pumpjack put me to work doing when we brought our First Harvest in to the Winery.

-To say this Winery is basic, however is an understatement.
+To say this winery is basic, however is an understatement.
 We were really going to be hands on, making do, with no frills.
-But who where we to be picky?
+But who were we to be picky?
 We counted ourselves lucky we had the chance to make any wine at all.

-The Winery came with 3 large, 500 litre tanks (made from some sort of fiberglass, I think), and a smaller 100 litre stainless steel.
-Also a de-stemmer machine and few odd buckets and scales.
-We borrowed an old fashioned apple/wine press from friends (who had bought it because it was pretty) in exchange for fixing any broken parts it had.
+The winery came with 3 large, 500 litre tanks.
+(Made from some sort of fibreglass, I think.)
+Also a smaller 100 litre stainless steel.
+And a de-stemmer machine, plus a few odd buckets and scales.
+We borrowed an old fashioned apple/wine press from friends, in exchange for fixing any broken parts it had.

-Luckily the room had originally been a shower room and had a tiled floor and walls with reasonable drains set in the floor.
-We cleaned every piece of equipment, every bucket, every spoon, table tops, walls, and finally the floors.
+Luckily the room had originally been a shower room.
+It had a tiled floor and walls, with reasonable drains set in the floor.
+We cleaned every piece of equipment.
+Every bucket, spoon, table tops, walls, and finally the floors.

-It was hard work, the press had to be ratcheted by hand and once we got as much of the juice out as possible, we had to remove the remaining skins and stems.
-It took us 4 hour to do 50 litres of Pinot Noir grape juice, but my goodness it looked clean, clear and good.
+It was hard work.
+The press had to be ratcheted by hand.
+Once we got as much of the juice out as possible, we had to remove the remaining skins and stems.
+It took us 4 hours to do 50 litres of Pinot Noir grape juice.
 This was going to take awhile.
+But my goodness it looked clean, clear and good.

 We opted to try the de-stemmer for the lesser quality grapes.
 A much cloudier juice resulted, but also much quicker.
-In the end we ended up with about 500 litres of juice, from three varieties of grapes: Chardonnay (barely 10 litres) , Pinot Noir and Pinot Meurnier, reasonably equal amounts.
+In the end we ended up with about 500 litres of juice, from three varieties of grapes.
+The Chardonnay gave us barely 10 litres.
+The Pinot Noir and Pinot Meurnier, reasonably equal amounts.

 In the end how did the wine come out?
 Hmmm, not great.
-The grapes had been too off the scale to really work with, but we have a wine I love to cook with and one I plan to make into a vinegar, so nothing will go to waste.
+The grapes had been too off the scale to really work with.
+But we have a wine I love to cook with and one I plan to make into a vinegar.
+Nothing will go to waste.

 **Piddlewick’s Note: I am not the Oenologist in this team, rather having learned what I have through hands on participation and osmosis.
-I am simplifying much of the technical and chemistry aspect for us lay people who essentially just like to drink wine.
+I am simplifying much of the technical and chemistry aspect here, for us lay people who essentially just like to drink wine.